matthijsvandew/EMAworkbench/assignment_3/EPA1352-G13-A3/README.md

 ## How to Use
 The assignment is structured in such a way that the model files are combined in the folder `model`, the input data that is being used by the model in the folder `data` and the results of the experiments and the experimental setup are given in the folder `experiment`.
+The report pdf is stored as `Advanced_Simulation_assignment_3.pdf`

 In order to run the model, one should open and run the `model_run.py` file.
 This file is connected with other files containing data, model information etc. While running the model_run file, the other files are being activated